Dead & Alive (The Devil Wears Prada album)

 Dead & Alive is the first live album by American metalcore band The Devil Wears Prada.
 It was released on June 26, 2012, through Ferret Music.
-The album was recorded in Worcester, Massachusetts on the Dead Throne US Tour.
+The album was recorded on December 14, 2011, in Worcester, Massachusetts on the Dead Throne US Tour.
 This is the last album to feature keyboard player James Baney, before he left the band on February 22, 2012.
 The album contains a DVD with the live show and also a CD album, which contains songs from their previous albums including the latest album, Dead Throne.
 To promote the album, the band released a video for "Vengeance" that was recorded live from the tour.